zlt1213/RoboND-Perception-Project/Writeup.md

 The implementation of these filters is in the file of `project_template.py`.

 #### 4. Apply Euclidean clustering to create separate clusters for individual items.
 The DBSCAN Algorithm is employed here to separate the point cloud to different objects.
+The point cloud data with color informatoin is firstly passed to the XYZRGB_to_XYZ filter to drop the color information.
+Then the Euclidean Cluster is applied to the white-colored point cloud.
+After that, the clusters and there labels are published to ros topics for Rviz to visulize the point clouds.

 #### 5. Perform object recognition on these objects and assign them labels (markers in RViz).